 Weather in Great Basin

 The Great Basin is a desert climate, with low humidity and sharp drops in temperature at night.
 In the summer, afternoon thunderstorms are common.
 It can snow any time of the year at high elevations.
 The average statistics below are taken at the Lehman Caves Visitor Center, which lies at 6,825 feet.
 The records are taken from the town of Baker, Nevada, which lies just outside the park at a slightly lower elevation.

-Average and Record Temperatures at Great Basin
+Averages and Records at Great Basin

-|Month||Avg High||Avg Low||Record High||Record Low|
+|Month||Avg High||Avg Low||Record High||Record Low||Avg Precip|